sul-dlss/argo/README.md

 Install Java 1.8 (or newer) JRE (and JDK also on Mac OSX).
 It is required for the version of Solr in use. http://java.com/en/download/

-Install ruby 1.9.3 or later (e.g., via rvm).
+Install ruby 2.2.2 or later (e.g., via rvm or rbenv).

 [Install phantomjs](http://phantomjs.org/download.html) to run the tests.